Jeysiva-apjs/LearnAcademy-OpenSource/README.md

 A MERN full-stack course selling app.

 ## Admin Dashboard
-1. Admin side of the course selling app
+1. The admin side of the course selling app
 2. Admins can log in or register a new account.
 3. All the admins can
    CREATE course